 Ideally, most women would love to be the “perfect weight,” but the ideal weight for each individual may not be the ideal weight for fertility.

-People who are on either side of the spectrum, overweight or underweight, may find it difficult to conceive.
+People who are on either side of the spectrum,

 Most women concentrate on the health of their eggs, timing of ovulation, and egg quality; however, sperm health is also important.